CZK/PLN exchange rates

 Czech koruna – information about the currency

 The Czech koruna is divided into 100 haleres, but in practice, in 2009, all haleres coins were withdrawn from circulation.
 Therefore, when paying in the Czech Republic, you will encounter only “full” prices, for example 100 Czech korunas instead of CZK 99.99.
-The smallest denomination of a coin is 1 Czech crown, followed by 2 Kč, 5 Kč – all three are made of nickel-plated steel and their characteristic features are silver colour and the reverse with a large number of the denomination.
+The smallest denomination of a coin is 1 Czech koruna, followed by 2 Kč, 5 Kč – all three are made of nickel-plated steel and their characteristic features are silver colour and the reverse with a large number of the denomination.
 In the case of all CZK coins, on the obverse we can see the Czech lion coat of arms.
 The other three Czech koruna coins differ in colour and denomination.
 In the case of 10 Kč it is steel covered with copper and on the reverse we can see the Brno Cathedral, the 20 Czech korunas coin owes its characteristic golden colour to steel covered with tinned copper.
 Whereas CZK 50 is a colour combination of the two above denominations – the coin consists of two rings, and on the reverse we see the royal castle in Hradcany.
 The Czech currency has banknotes in circulation with six denominations: 100 Kč, 200 Kč, 500 Kč, 1000 Kč, 2000 Kč, 5000 Kč.
 Each of them represents important people for the country, e.g. politicians, artists, and social activists.
-The banknotes of Czech crowns vary in colour and size.
-Czech crowns are only produced by one Czech Mint.
+The banknotes of Czech koruna vary in colour and size.
+Czech koruna is only produced by one Czech Mint.

 The Czech koruna is unlikely to be replaced by the euro any time soon.
 Although the Czech Republic, through its membership in the EU, is obliged to adopt the single currency and meets the conditions for admission to the monetary union, the process has been delayed.
 Czechs are very attached to their currency (CZK) and only a small percentage of the population wants the Czech koruna to give way to the euro.